pixelsbyeryc/pixelsbyeryc/README.md

 Hello, my name is Eryc — I'm a curious person, passionate about learning, especially about how things work, and how people think.
 I've been working in marketing and tech for the past 7 years, and just recently started to explore blockchain technologies and their future possibilities.

-☞ **I can design layouts** with great typography and layout skills.
+☞ **I can design** layouts with great UX, typography, and layout skills.

 ☞ **I can also code** HTML, CSS, and some Javascript — I prefer vanilla, my favorite ice cream flavor, after pistachio.